-This post shows you the login widget in your site for members to log in and log out.
-Once the member is logged in they can navigate to different areas of the site as long as they have permission.
+This post shows you the login widget displayed in the site for members to log in and log out.
+Once the member is logged in they can navigate to different areas of the site as long as their membership level permits them.
 This post also talks about the members profile page and what fields can be edited by the member.

 Note: This plugin does not control the menus and or sidebars.
-This plugin only controls the content protection in pages, post and feeds.
+This plugin only controls the content protected in pages, post and feeds.
 To learn more please read Step 6 ) below.

 WordPress Simple Membership Members Login Widget

-Step 1 ) The following image shows you the website menu for the members to login in.
-The following information is displayed in your menu.
+Step 1 ) The following image shows you a typical website menu for members to log in.
+This will look different in your site, depending on the theme you use.

 Note: The pages will not appear in your website unless you have added the pages either through your theme or under Appearance -> Menus via WordPress admin.
 To learn more please click on the following URL How To Create A WordPress Menu.

 - Password Reset = Note: You can customize the e-mail sent to the member.
 Check the following documentation to learn more.

 - Profile = Note: The Profile page content will be hidden, unless you log in as a member.

 Note: The pages are automatically created when you install and activate the plugin for the first time.
 You can learn more about it from the following URL Settings, Pay attention to Step 4 ).